 Ruben: Being a second-generation American growing up with parents from Mexico, we tended to celebrate the culture and traditions that my parents brought over from Mexico.
 There was a decent-sized population growing up in a mix of cultures in the suburbs of Chicago, but there was also the pressure to assimilate to fit in.
 In college, I finally learned to embrace and appreciate my culture.
 I took a Latin American history class, got involved in Hispanic student organizations, and got more involved in the Hispanic community.
 There are certainly new traditions that I adopted growing up in the U.S., while also keeping the traditions my family carried over.

-Laura: The theme of Hispanic Heritage Month this year was Unidos, which couldn’t have been more perfect considering Zebra’s Hispanic and Latinx inclusion network is called UNIDOZ.
+Laura: I remember a couple years ago, the theme of Hispanic Heritage Month was ‘Unidos’, which couldn’t have been more perfect at the time considering Zebra’s Hispanic and Latinx employee resource group is called UNIDOZ.
 What does this term mean to you and others in the Hispanic and Latin American community?

-Rachel: This year’s theme talks about inclusivity for a stronger nation, which I love.
-As an inclusion network, when deciding on what to call ourselves, we wanted to choose a name we felt would embrace all Latin and Hispanic communities.
-Unidos means “united” in both Spanish and Portuguese.
+Rachel: I remember that year’s theme vividly because it talked about inclusivity for a stronger nation, which I love.
+When deciding what to call our employee resource group back in 2020, we wanted to choose a name we felt would embrace all Latin and Hispanic communities.
+Unidos means ‘united’ in both Spanish and Portuguese.
 There are so many differences that could divide us, but by uniting, we can amplify our voices to be seen, heard, and valued.

-Laura: Inclusivity, another key theme of Hispanic Heritage Month, means different things to different people.
+Laura: I know this year’s theme for Hispanic Heritage Month is ‘Pioneers of Change: Shaping the Future Together’.
+However, I feel that the only way we can shape the future ‘together’ is if we embrace inclusivity.
+But inclusivity means different things to different people.
 Can you describe some of the expectations and challenges shared by the Hispanic and Latinx communities right now with regards to inclusion, both in the U.S. and around the world?

 Ruben: Within the U.S., the Hispanic and Latin community is the second largest segment of the population at 18.7%, yet there’s under representation of the community in political leadership, and in the corporate boardroom.
 Only 1.5% of all elected officials in the U.S. are Hispanic, and Latinos and Latinas only hold 4% and 1% of all Fortune 1000 boardroom seats respectively, despite the growing Hispanic population.
 There’s still a long way to go to close the equality gap with regards to the inclusion of Hispanics in positions of influence.
 Also, companies and individuals can learn to embrace and respect other cultures and differences so there is no expectation that an individual needs to assimilate to succeed.